patching...

 “It’s been a major inconvenience, not to mention the expense,” she said.

-Armbruster was one of eight Boulder Hill residents who took their water quality complaints to the Montgomery Village Board on Monday, but they’re definitely not the only ones experiencing it.
+Armbruster was one of eight Boulder Hill residents who took their water quality complaints to the Village Board on Monday, but they’re definitely not the only ones experiencing it.
 On Nov.
 19, one of the village’s wells—number 14, on the west side—failed, and since then, water has been pumped from other sources around the village to compensate.

-The problem, according to Public Works Director Mike Pubentz, is that changing the direction of the water through the cast iron mains under Boulder Hill has shaken loose built-up rust.
+The problem, according to Director Mike Pubentz, is that changing the direction of the water through the cast iron mains under Boulder Hill has shaken loose built-up rust.
 And the problem will likely continue until Well 14 is back in operation and those mains are flushed.

 Boulder Hill is an unincorporated area outside the borders of Montgomery, but the village provides its water.